 Throughout the pandemic, we've built and iterated on a technology platform and vaccine locator tool with Project Beacon to quickly and efficiently scale up COVID-19 testing and vaccine distribution.
-The app has facilitated over half a million tests to date.
+The app has facilitated over two million screenings to date.

 Project Beacon is a not-for-profit funded by GV (formerly Google Ventures) and F-Prime (the VC arm of Fidelity Investments).
 They work with the Broad Institute, a biomedical research lab founded by Harvard and the Massachusetts Institute of Technology.
 Their team came to us with a single ask: to design and build a technology hub that would help scale up the capacity, availability, accessibility, and affordability of COVID-19 testing in Massachusetts.

 We knew this app had to be scalable, but we also knew it had to launch quickly.
 We leaned hard into an iterative approach: launch an MVP supporting all the core functionality, and then layer on features as we gather feedback and Project Beacon expands its customer base.
 As such, we prioritized the following pillars: registration, scheduling, site operations, and resulting.